Fusion Risk Management Introduces Generative AI-powered Assistant to Help Businesses Build Resilience

 A big key to success is avoiding unintegrated approaches.

 Many times, business continuity, risk management, and operational resilience initiatives operate in different capacities within an organization.
-They can also be described in other ways or have even multiple departments, subsets, and teams such as crisis and/or incident management, enterprise or organization resilience, IT risk assessment, etc.
+They can also be described in other ways or have even multiple departments, subsets, and teams such as crisis and/or incident management, enterprise or organization resilience, IT disaster recovery, etc.

 Even if the disciplines are managed by the same operating group, the activities are often performed as separate work streams.
 An unintegrated approach to these practices traditionally negatively impacts an organization’s resiliency and decreases program efficiency and effectiveness.